CORRUPTION IN THE DRC

 Regular

-NOTHING HAS CHANGED SINCE 2017
+NOTHING APPEARS TO HAVE CHANGED SINCE 2017

 ASSESSMENT OF CORRUPTION RISKS IN THE AWARDING OF MINING RIGHTS IN THE DRC PDF